Frequently Asked Questions about the Undergraduate Degree

 If your situation allows for it, first consider an Educational Leave (See University Catalog).
 That way, you may not have to reapply to the University when you are ready to return.
 If you must withdraw completely from the University, follow the proper procedures so you will not receive any failing “U” grades for the semester.
 Go to the Office of Enrollment Services or see the University Catalog, “Cancellation of Registration or Withdrawal from Institution.”

-27. Is it necessary for everyone to see the Peer Advisors/Undergraduate Advisor?
+27. Is it necessary for everyone to see the PRO Guides/Undergraduate Advisor?

 It is highly recommended.
 Many students read and understand the University catalog, the Psychology Undergraduate Handbook, and the information handouts and pamphlets prepared by the Undergraduate Advisor.
 With (or without) the help of the Academic Advising Office (East Library 124), they satisfactorily plan their own course of studies.
-Because all Psychology majors must complete Psy 301 (Psychology as a Discipline and Profession), it is imperative that all Psychology majors visit the Peer Advising office to complete projects for that course.
-Visiting the Peer Advising office is necessary for applying to the Psychology major.
-If you have a question, see the Peer Advisors first.
+Because all Psychology majors must complete Psy 301 (Psychology as a Discipline and Profession), it is imperative that all Psychology majors visit the Psychology Resource Office (PRO) office to complete projects for that course.
+Visiting the Psychology Resource Office (PRO) office is necessary for applying to the Psychology major.
+If you have a question, see the PRO Guides first.
 They will refer you to the Undergraduate Advisor if they cannot answer your question.
-If you have a brief question, you may call the Peer Advisors at (562) 985-5680 or send e-mail to email@example.com.
+If you have a brief question, you may call the PRO Guides at (562) 985-5680 or send e-mail to firstname.lastname@example.org.

 28. The Undergraduate Advising Office is so busy, how do I get to see the advisor?

-Most questions addressed to the Undergraduate Advisor can be addressed to the Peer Advisors located in Psychology Room 206.
-For instance the Peer Advisors are available to help students apply to be a major or minor, discuss the requirements of the major including the 6 unit upper division Psychology Supporting Fields requirement, answer questions about the graduate school application process, provide information about APA and APS membership, and assist students as they peruse the resources describing careers and graduate school.
-The Peer Advisors are available on a walk-in basis and also answer phone inquiries.
+Most questions addressed to the Undergraduate Advisor can be addressed to the PRO Guides located in Psychology Room 206.
+For instance the PRO Guides are available to help students apply to be a major or minor, discuss the requirements of the major including the 6 unit upper division Psychology Supporting Fields requirement, answer questions about the graduate school application process, provide information about APA and APS membership, and assist students as they peruse the resources describing careers and graduate school.
+The PRO Guides are available on a walk-in basis and also answer phone inquiries.
 Call (562) 985-5680.
 Please observe and respect our phone rules: -We must limit our telephone conversations to 2 minutes.
 If your question is complicated, try to visit our office or e-mail us. -Unfortunately, we do not have an answering service.
 If we are advising a student, we do not answer the telephone. *E-mail is read and answered several times per week.
-Address e-mail questions to firstname.lastname@example.org.
-If the Peer Advisors are unable to answer your questions, they will refer you to the Undergraduate Advisor and schedule a time.
-The Advisor filling out the referral slip will need to ask for your Campus I.D. number, telephone number, e-mail address, and detailed description of your reason for seeking the referral.
-This information will only be viewed and used by the Undergraduate Advisor for purposes of accessing your records to prepare an answer to your question.
+Address e-mail questions to email@example.com.
+If the PRO Guides are unable to answer your questions, they will refer you to the Undergraduate Advisor and schedule an appointment time.
+PRO Guides will take your basic information so the Undergraduate Advisor can prepare an answer to your question.
 If the referral is inappropriate, (i.e. the Psychology Undergraduate Advisor is not the person you need to see) you may be contacted and directed elsewhere.
-You will be given the referral slip to take down to Psy 108 to put into the slot in the door at least 24 hours in advance of the time for which you are scheduled.

 29. Should I seek advice from other Psychology faculty besides the Undergraduate Advisor?